The simple act of tipping can be an anxious moment for many people while on safari, and the subject of much discussion and seeking advice.

 • “For group safaris, it’s often a good idea to pool tips.
 I have seen some groups arranging a fun presentation at the end of their stay – which is a great idea.
 Some people in groups prefer to tip directly, and that’s also fine”;

 • “I usually tip about US$15 – $20 per day of my stay to lodge staff (to be shared by them, usually via a communal tip box system), and an additional US$15 – $20 per day to my guide and tracker (handed directly to them and shared by them).
-Sometimes I also give my bird book to my guide – if he is interested in birds, and if he does not have the latest version”;
+Sometimes I also give my bird book to my guide – if they are interested in birds, and if they do not have the latest version”;

 • “One golden rule: Never tell your guide/tracker that the tip is dependent on them finding specific species.
 This is unfair and may encourage bad behaviour and damage to the environment and wildlife”;